LOCATION & PARKING

-The Parish Hall is available to rent, and the church is available for weddings and funerals, subject to the approval by the rector.
-Christ Church has excellent facilities for worship, spiritual development, education and fellowship.
-Directly attached to the church building is an integrated suite of classrooms, offices, meeting spaces, the nursery and Parish Hall.
+The parish hall is available to rent, and the church is available for weddings and funerals, subject to the approval of the rector.
+Christ Church has excellent facilities for worship, spiritual development, education, and fellowship.
+Directly attached to the church building are an integrated suite of classrooms, offices, meeting spaces, the nursery, and parish hall.
 A small chapel is located upstairs.
-There are six classrooms dedicated to children and youth, and three classrooms / meeting rooms for adults.
+There are six classrooms dedicated to children and youth, and three classrooms/meeting rooms for adults.
 We have a separate children's worship space, and there is a large youth room located in the basement.
 The nursery is well equipped and staffed on Sundays and for special events.
 The Parish Hall has a maximum capacity of 250 people and it has a large modern and very popular kitchen.
-In nearby Linden, MO (a half hour drive from Christ Church) we have Camp Shawio, a private lodge with a large grassy area used for picnics, vacation Bible school, camping and community activities.
+In nearby Linden, MO (a half-hour drive from Christ Church) we have Camp Shawio, a private lodge with a large grassy area used for picnics, Vacation Bible School, camping, and community activities.

 ABOUT THE EPISCOPAL CHURCH